 Purpose/Importance: A successful licensing structure must ensure that legal standards for professional education and practice are met prior to licensure.
-This measure is a primary workload indicator which is intended to show the number of unlicensed persons who were documented to have successfully met all licensure criteria established by statute and rule as verified by the agency during the reporting period.
+This measure is a workload indicator showing the number of unlicensed persons who successfully meet all licensing criteria established by statute and rules as verified by the agency during the reporting period.
+A successful licensing structure must ensure that legal standards for professional education and practice are met prior to licensure.

-Source/Collection of Data: The information comes from the agency licensing database, TexVets, that records those individuals newly licensed in the state.
-A paper copy of the logs listing the names of individuals newly licensed (as a regular or special licensee) during the reporting period is printed by the director of licensing.
-The number of regular licensees is added to the number of special licensees.
-The total is verified and the lists are maintained in the binder containing licensing performance report documentation.
+Source/Collection of Data: The information comes from the agency database that records those individuals newly licensed in the state.
+A paper copy of the logs listing the names of individuals newly licensed (as a regular, special, temporary or provisional licensee) during the reporting period is printed by the director of licensing.
+Lists are maintained in the exam files and the main licensing book maintained by the agency.
 For the annual report, the number of licensees on the annual log is reconciled to the sum of the number of licenses issued each quarter.

-Method of Calculation: This measure counts the total number of licenses issued to previously unlicensed individuals during the reporting period, regardless of when the application was originally received.
-Those individuals who had a license in the previous reporting period are not counted.
-Only new licensees are counted.
+Method of Calculation: Only new licenses are counted.
 Provisional licensees are not counted.
 Licenses are counted as new for persons who were previously licensed, but whose license was cancelled by authority of law or upon request.
-These licensees are required to meet all criteria of a new applicant.
+These licensees are required to meet all criteria of a new applicant/licensee.
+Each license type and profession type is segmented and tallied as separate totals.
+The measure counts licenses where the issued date or re-issued date is within the date range of the reporting period.